 Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom.
 Up to fifty Scholars are selected each year to study at graduate level at an UK institution in any field of study.
 As future leaders, with a lasting understanding of British society, Marshall Scholars strengthen the enduring relationship between the British and American peoples, their governments and their institutions.
 Marshall Scholars are talented, independent and wide-ranging, and their time as Scholars enhances their intellectual and personal growth.
 Their direct engagement with Britain through its best academic programs contributes to their ultimate personal success.

 Candidates are encouraged to explore the “Choosing a University in the UK” page on the Marshall website, particularly the “Find a Course in the UK” tool (in the UK, a “course” is what we would call a “program”).
 Also review the rankings by subject area (scroll down on the page).
 Applicants are encouraged to consider Marshall Partnership Institutions, particularly those other than Oxford, Cambridge, and LSE.

 Institutional Nomination and Advising

 The Marshall Scholarship does not accept direct applications; students must be nominated by Temple University’s UK Scholarship Committee.
-Students interested in applying to be among Temple University’s institutional nominees are encouraged to meet with Fellowships Advising and complete the Campus Application by May 15.
+Students interested in applying to be among Temple University’s institutional nominees are encouraged to meet with Fellowships Advising and complete the Campus Application by the campus deadline.
 If you are selected as a nominee, you will be given instructions on how to apply for the national scholarship.